SokeBiz/RBACWebApp/README.md

 - **Admin**: Can access all features including admin panel
 - **Editor**: Can create and edit content, but no admin access
 - **Viewer**: Can only view public content

-## License

-This project is for educational purposes and demonstrates RBAC implementation in web applications.